ministryofjustice/correspondence_tool_staff/README.md

     $ git secrets --add --literal '#WARNING_Secrets_Are_Not_Encrypted!'

-**Please note** please make sure use --literal with exact string, forget to use this flag and change any bit of the string will cause the checking for this file skippped
+**Please note** please make sure use --literal with exact string, forget to use this flag and change any bit of the string will cause the checking for those files skippped

 Finally checking the installation result:-
 First, check the hooks, open your local repository .git/hooks/, a few new hooks should have installed: pre-commit, commit-msg, prepare-commit-msg, each file should look something like this: